riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/form-submit-error.png" class="img-responsive" />

-The cause of this is the `$("form").submit();` line in our `spec`... it's causing the page to submit and reload, which in turn causes Velocity to try to run the tests which in turn causes the page to submit and reload, which... you get the idea!
+The cause of this is the `$("form").submit();` line in our `spec`... it's causing the page to submit and reload, which in turn causes Velocity to try to run the tests... which in turn causes the page to submit and reload, which... you get the idea!
 So Velocity doesn't get a chance to run the tests as the tests keep causing the page to reload.

 Let's stop the Velocity freak-out.